graphene-blockchain/graphene-core/README.md

     git submodule sync --recursive
     git submodule update --init --recursive

-**NOTE:** Versions of [Boost](http://www.boost.org/) 1.58 through 1.69 are supported.
+**NOTE:** Versions of [Boost](http://www.boost.org/) 1.57 through 1.69 are supported.
 Newer versions may work, but have not been tested.
-If your system came pre-installed with a version of Boost that you do not wish to use, you may manually build your preferred version and use it with BitShares by specifying it on the CMake command line.
+If your system came pre-installed with a version of Boost that you do not wish to use, you may manually build your preferred version and use it with Graphene by specifying it on the CMake command line.

 Example: ``cmake -DBOOST_ROOT=/path/to/boost .``

-**NOTE:** BitShares requires a 64-bit operating system to build, and will not build on a 32-bit OS.
+**NOTE:** Graphene requires a 64-bit operating system to build, and will not build on a 32-bit OS.

-**NOTE:** BitShares now supports Ubuntu 18.04 LTS
+**NOTE:** Graphene now supports Ubuntu 18.04 LTS

-**NOTE:** BitShares now supports OpenSSL 1.1.0
+**NOTE:** Graphene now supports OpenSSL 1.1.0

 **After Building**, the `witness_node` can be launched with: